quicwg/multipath/draft-ietf-quic-multipath.md

 When the multipath option is negotiated, clients that want to use an additional path MUST first initiate the Address Validation procedure with PATH_CHALLENGE and PATH_RESPONSE frames described in
-{{Section 8.2 of QUIC-TRANSPORT}}.
+{{Section 8.2 of QUIC-TRANSPORT}}, unless it has previously validated that address.
 After receiving packets from the client on a new path, if the server decides to use the new path, the server MUST perform path validation ({{Section 8.2 of QUIC-TRANSPORT}}) unless it has previously validated that address.